LaurynasGHub/price_it_API/README.md

 ## TODO

+### createProfileOptions

+Add validation for creating user options - if the option already exists prevent it's creation

 ### Add key to API request so the user could be validated

 Need some security for API requests so it would be more secure and not anyone could make the request.